-Quite often with think of prayer as saying something to God, and it is.
+Quite often we think of prayer as saying something to God, and it is.
 A prayer can be read from a book, recited from memory, or said freely or extemporaneously.
 But prayer is also being quiet and listening to God.

 In the Anglican tradition using written prayers is an accepted way to pray.
-Both the Book of Common Prayer (BCP) and the Book of Alternative Services (BAS) have a number of beautiful and meaningful prayers.
-Look through each book and you will find them.
-Pay particular attention to the “Occasional Prayers” section.
+Both the Book of Common Prayer (BCP) and the Book of Alternative Services (BAS) have many beautiful and meaningful prayers.
+Look through each book and you will find them; pay particular attention to the “Occasional Prayers” section.

 Yet sometimes reading prayers is not meaningful.
 Because we have different personalities, different ways of praying are more meaningful than others.
-For some visual imagery is important, like looking at a stained glass window, a view over the lake or an icon.
-For others movement is important like dancing or modeling in clay.
-And for others music or the spoken word is important.
-Pay attention to what is helpful to you and pray in a way which is most helpful.
+For some visual imagery is important, like looking at a stained-glass window, , an icon, or a view over the lake.
+For others, movement is vital like dancing or modeling in clay.
+And for others, music or the spoken word is valuable.
+Pay attention to what works for you and pray in a way which is most helpful.

 Yet walking or working outside also has a dimension of prayer.
-Getting “lost” in what I am doing allows my mind to reflect.
+Getting “lost” in what one is doing allows one’s mind to reflect.
 One of the most beneficial times of prayer was when I worked in the bush as a regen cruiser (looking for trees 2 inches tall).
 Walking in the beauty of the bush allowed me to pray.
 Gardeners find working with the soil and plants a spiritual activity.

-Some other pointers to prayer are: knowing scripture verses and stories by memory helps prayer because the Holy Spirit makes us remember them as we pray, which is a way for God to speak to us; and routine helps us to pray.
-Prayer, like exercise, is something which is most helpful when done regularly.
-Find a time for prayer in your day which is consistent.
+Pointers to prayer are knowing scripture verses and stories by memory because the Holy Spirit reminds us of them as we pray, which is a way for God to speak to us.

 Prayer is a communication with God.
 Sometimes God speaks to us this way when thoughts enter our heads and feelings enter our hearts.
 When we seek God, God’s voice can be discerned.